2008 New York Giants season: Week 9: vs. Dallas Cowboys

 Coming off their huge road win over the Steelers, the Giants went home for a Week 9 NFC East duel against the rival Dallas Cowboys.
-In the first quarter, the G-Men drew first blood as QB Eli Manning completed a 13-yard TD pass to TE Kevin Boss and a 5-yard TD pass to WR Steve Smith.
-In the second quarter, the Cowboys responded with CB Mike Jenkins returning an interception 23 yards for a touchdown.
-New York would end the half with Manning completing an 11-yard TD pass to WR Amani Toomer.
+In the first quarter, the Giants drew first blood as quarterback Eli Manning completed a 13-yard touchdown pass to tight end Kevin Boss and a 5-yard touchdown pass to wide receiver Steve Smith.
+In the second quarter, the Cowboys responded with cornerback Mike Jenkins returning an interception 23 yards for a touchdown.
+New York would end the half with Manning completing an 11-yard touchdown pass to wide receiver Amani Toomer.

-In the third quarter, the Giants increased their lead as RB Brandon Jacobs got a 12-yard TD run.
-In the fourth quarter, Dallas tried to rally as QB Brooks Bollinger completed an 8-yard TD pass to WR Terrell Owens.
-Afterwards, New York pulled away as RB Derrick Ward got a 17-yard TD run.
+In the third quarter, the Giants increased their lead as running back Brandon Jacobs got a 12-yard touchdown run.
+In the fourth quarter, Dallas tried to rally as quarterback Brooks Bollinger completed an 8-yard touchdown pass to wide receiver Terrell Owens.
+Afterwards, New York pulled away as running back Derrick Ward got a 17-yard touchdown run.

 With the win, the Giants improved to 7–1.